reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

 ### Task 8: Save the notebook and end the Spark session

-Now that you've finished training and evaluating the models, you can save the notebook with a meaningful name and end the Spark session.
+In this task, you will save your notebook with a meaningful name to preserve your work after training and evaluating the models.
+Additionally, you will end the Spark session to free up resources and finalize your data processing environment.

 1. Select the notebook that you created.
 In the notebook menu bar, use the ⚙️ **Settings** icon to view the notebook settings.